oscarfonts/sensor-widgets/doc/en/use.rst

    ``encodeURIComponent`` function (or equivalent in your language of choice).
 For clarity, we have presented them decoded in this example.

 This is mostly the widget form input values.
-The widget presented us the offering, feature and property names, but for the widget configuration, their corresponding identifiers are used instead.
-The wizard inspected the SOS service for us to grab all the possible offerings, features and properties.
+The wizard form let us choose an offering, feature and property names, but the widget configuration works with identifiers instead.
+The wizard inspected the SOS service for us to grab all the available name-identifier pairs.
 You can get the valid identifiers manually via a ``GetCapabilities`` operation.

 There are a couple of extra parameters which are not widget inputs: